supopur/CenterMouse/README.md

 - Just switch to the center mouse window and press the button that says ''
 ## Todo
 - Better linux support (add install.sh and possibly start.sh)
-- Optimize the gui (it doesn't register movemnt and resize very well)
+- Optimize the gui (it doesn't register movement and resize very well)